crweiner/hacktoberfest-swag-list/README.md

 #### **Crio**

-- **Swag**: Crio bag of goodies and T -shirt and upto 50% scholarship .
+- **Swag**: Crio bag of goodies and up to 50% scholarship
 - **Requirements**: Top 50 performers
-- **How to sign up**: Fill out the form [here](https://crio.do/IBelieveInDoing/October/?utm_source=adv&name=Sudhanshu) for participation ! more details will be given by emails !
+- **How to sign up**: Fill out the form [here](https://crio.do/IBelieveInDoing/October/).
-- **Notes**: For more details visit our [contributing guidelines](https://crio.do/IBelieveInDoing/October/?utm_source=adv&name=Sudhanshu) and dedicated [hacktoberfest page](https://crio.do/IBelieveInDoing/October/?utm_source=adv&name=Sudhanshu) to get involved.Only eligible contributors residing in India will be shipped stickers (including a limited edition Crio Hacktoberfest ones) and those making top 50 contributors will be shipped an exclusive t-shirt (within India only).
+- **Notes**: For more details, visit the dedicated [Hacktoberfest page](https://crio.do/IBelieveInDoing/October/) to get involved.
+Only eligible contributors residing in India will be shipped stickers and those making top 50 contributors will be shipped exclusive goodies.

 ### D